KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 Black Python Devs Founder [Jay Miller celebrated this](https://www.linkedin.com/feed/update/urn:li:activity:7372095328008966144/) as a important milestone in organizational continuity as leaders step down.
 Jay addressed subjects including exhaustion and a desire for change last year in his blog post [How Long Should We Be in Charge](https://kjaymiller.com/blog/how-long-should-we-be-in-charge.html).

-If you want to make a donation to Black Python Devs, you can at: https://blackpythondevs.com/support
+If you want to make a donation to Black Python Devs, you can at their [support page](https://blackpythondevs.com/support).

 <!--
 ### Conference Conclusion